zachbogart/my_website/content/authors/zach/_index.md

 Hi there!
 My name is Zach and I am interested in the connections between science, design, and data.
 My educational background is in [data science](http://datascience.columbia.edu/), [neuroscience](https://www.bu.edu/neuro/), and [computer science](https://www.bu.edu/cs/).
 I enjoy making things and sharing knowledge.

 If you enjoy your stay, consider [throwing a digital coffee my way](https://ko-fi.com/zachbogart) :coffee:.
-Much appreciated. :heart:
+Much appreciated. :orange_heart:

 Hope you're having a great day on the internet.
 Thanks for stopping by!